 2. Oil burning

-If your engine is burning oil (blue smoke from the exhaust, oil level dropping without obvious leaks), the oil ash coats the precious metal catalyst surface and permanently reduces its efficiency.
-This is a gradual process but the damage is irreversible.
+If your engine is burning oil, the oil ash coats the precious metal catalyst surface and permanently reduces its efficiency.
 Fix the oil consumption issue before it kills the converter.

 3. Coolant leaks into the combustion chamber

-A blown head gasket or cracked cylinder head can allow coolant to enter the combustion chamber, where it burns and exits through the exhaust.
-The coolant chemically poisons the platinum catalyst, destroying the converter's efficiency.
+A blown head gasket can allow coolant to enter the combustion chamber, where it chemically poisons the platinum catalyst.
 Related symptom: white smoke from the exhaust and a sweet smell.

 4. Rich fuel mixture